ocamllabs/vscode-ocaml-platform/README.md

 If you're looking for a way to use OCaml or ReasonML syntax in a ReScript project, it is no longer supported by this extension.

-If you need to compile existing OCaml or ReasonML syntax to JS and use ocaml-lsp-server, you can use [Melange](https://github.com/melange-re/melange):
+If you need to compile existing OCaml or ReasonML syntax to JS and use this extension, you can use [Melange](https://github.com/melange-re/melange):

 1. Install esy